LeoMobileDeveloper/PullToRefreshKit/README.md

 For exmaple,to create a custom header
 ```
-    //Distance when in refreshing state
+    //Distance from top when in refreshing state
     func heightForRefreshingState()->CGFloat

-    //Will enter refreshing state,change view state to refreshing in this callback
+    //Will enter refreshing state,change view state to refreshing in this function
     func didBeginrefreshingState()

-    //Start end refreshing,tell user the result of rerefresh here
+    //The refreshing task is end.Refresh header will hide.Tell user the refreshing result here.
     func didBeginEndRefershingAnimation(result:RefreshResult)

-    //Refresh header is hidden,reset all to inital state in here
+    //Refresh header is hidden,reset all to inital state  here
     func didCompleteEndRefershingAnimation(result:RefreshResult)

     //Distance to drag to fire refresh action ,default is heightForRefreshingState